ezEngine/docs-src/pages/docs/animation/skeletal-animation/skeletal-animation-overview.md

 ### Skeleton Asset

 The [skeleton asset](skeleton-asset.md) stores the bone hierarchy of the animated object.
 This is also where you configure the overall scaling and which direction should be the forward, right and up vector of the imported model.
-The skeleton asset is also where you would set up physics collision shapes.
+The skeleton asset is also where you set up physics collision shapes for [hit detection](../../physics/jolt/ragdolls/jolt-hitbox-component.md) and [ragdolls](../../physics/jolt/ragdolls/jolt-ragdoll-component.md).

 ### Animation Clip Asset